uw-pluverse/pluverse-latex-style-guide/README.md

 Remember to pick the color that is print-friendly.

+## The font of the text in figures should be same as the font of main content.

+Usually it should be Times New Roman.

+## The font size of text in figures and table should not be larger than the font size of main content

+Be carefully when you use resize.

 ## Use booktab table style.

 For table, you can use this website https://www.tablesgenerator.com/.
 Now it is more common to use the "booktab table style".

 [Here](reference/guide-tables.pdf) is a guide on how to design good-looking tables in LaTex by [Markus Püschel](https://people.inf.ethz.ch/markusp/teaching/guides/guide-tables.pdf).

 ## Write numbers in words.